Are designation and certification the same?

 Once retired from a fire department, can a designee maintain designated status?

-The Commission on Professional Credentialing (CPC) has 11 members that represent a cross-section of the fire and emergency service, including career, combination, and volunteer fire departments, city and county management, labor, academia, EMS, fire prevention, and the U.S. Department of Defense.
+The Commission on Professional Credentialing (CPC) has 12 members that represent a cross-section of the fire and emergency service, including CFOs from career, combination, volunteer, and Department of Defense fire departments, city and county management, labor, and CEMSO, CTO, FM, FO, and PIO designees.

 CPC Commissioners are appointed to serve an initial term of three (3) years and are eligible to be reappointed by the CPSE Board of Directors up to a maximum of three (3) terms of three (3) years each.